Hackndo/discord-irc-sync/README.md

 TODO
 ----

+- [X] Format message from Discord to IRC
-- [ ] Format message from-to IRC-Discord (Bold, Underline, Strikethrough)
+- [ ] Format message from IRC to Discord : Difficult because not everything is possible, especially when formatting is overlapping